greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpscp.html.md

 ## <a id="section3"></a>Description

 The `gpscp` utility allows you to copy one or more files from the specified hosts to other specified hosts in one command using SCP \(secure copy\).
-For example, you can copy a file from the Greenplum Database coordinator host to all of the segment hosts at the same time.
+For example, you can copy a file from the Greenplum Database master host to all of the segment hosts at the same time.

 To specify the hosts involved in the SCP session, use the `-f` option to specify a file containing a list of host names, or use the `-h` option to name single host names on the command-line.
 At least one host name \(`-h`\) or a host file \(`-f`\) is required.
 The `-J` option allows you to specify a single character to substitute for the hostname in the `copy from` and `copy to` destination strings.
 If `-J` is not specified, the default substitution character is an equal sign \(`=`\).
 For example, the following command will copy `.bashrc` from the local host to `/home/gpadmin` on all hosts named in `hostfile_gpssh`: